Car Insurance Mileage Verification: What Happens If You Lie?

 How Mileage Affects Your Car Insurance Rates

 Mileage is a direct proxy for risk — the more you drive, the more opportunities there are for an accident.
 Insurers use annual mileage as one of several key rating factors.
-According to the most recent Federal Highway Administration (FHWA) data, the average American drives approximately 13,482 miles per year, with total U.S. vehicle miles traveled rebounding to roughly 3.19 trillion miles annually following the pandemic — meaning insurers are paying closer attention to mileage than ever.
+According to the latest Federal Highway Administration (FHWA) data, Americans drove over 3.3 trillion miles in 2025, and the average American now drives an estimated 13,596 miles per year — meaning insurers are paying closer attention to mileage accuracy than ever before.

 Mileage Brackets and Rate Impact